davidmerfield/Blot/notes/readme.txt

 # Notes

 This section contains some of my notes.
 I've been working on Blot for a number of years now and for the sake of working out what I was thinking at a particular time, I've tried to write things down.
+Here are some of the notes which might be useful to you:

 ## Design